• Water & Wastewater,General

 With this data our customers are TAKING action — NOT REACTING — in targeted areas of a watershed before algal blooms consume a lake.
 Our customers have used our analytics to identify sources of phosphorous runoff from agriculture, urban contamination, and even broken septic systems, before their reservoirs became compromised.
 They even use Satelytics' water quality tools to ensure remediation actions are effective after the initial bloom is identified.
 And if your environment is in a remote area with low connectivity, all data is still accessible through Satelytics for the non-connected world, our mobile platform.

 - Metals: arsenic, barium, copper, iron, manganese (PPB)

 - Illegal docks and lake drawdowns

-Satelytics has assisted across the globe with water quality projects.
+Satelytics has assisted with water quality projects across the globe.

 “Prior to your analysis we were restricted to photo-points on the ground.
 Your results allowed us a lake-wide perspective.
 Your analysis contributed to our assessment and communications that the water quality of Lake Britton was improved by our deep-water release.” - Edward Cheslak, Senior Consulting Scientist at a major western power utility company